murilobnt/whatsapp-interjections/README.md

 ## WhatsApp Interjections

-This presents a project that uses data from a WhatApp group chat in order to visualize how many interjections the users has sent.
+This presents a project that uses data from a WhatApp group chat in order to visualize how many interjections the users have sent.

 This project is written in Python, and it uses the Matplotlib, Numpy, emoji, regex, Plotly, and Pandas libraries.